-You will have sixty (60) days from the date of Superior's Notice of Action (denial) letter to appeal the decision.
-Superior will acknowledge your appeal by sending you a letter within five (5) business days of receipt, complete the review of the appeal and send you an appeal response letter within thirty (30) calendar days.
-The appeal review can be extended up to fourteen (14) days if you ask for an extension, or if Superior believes the extension will benefit you.
+You will have sixty (60) Days from the date of Superior's Notice of Adverse Benefit Determination letter to appeal the decision.
+Superior will acknowledge your appeal by sending you a letter within five (5) Business Days of receipt of your appeal, complete the review of the appeal and send you an appeal response letter within thirty (30) Days.
+The appeal review can be extended up to fourteen (14) Days if you ask for an extension, or if Superior believes the extension will benefit you.
 If more time is needed for Superior to gather facts about the requested service, you will receive a letter with the reason for the delay.
+If you do not agree with Superior's decision to extend the timeframe for the decision on your appeal, you can file a complaint.